-- On the highways slow down. - In city traffic while stopped, place the transmission in NEUTRAL, but do not increase the engine idle speed while preventing vehicle motion with the brakes.
+- On the highways slow down. - In city traffic while stopped, place the transmission in NEUTRAL, but do not increase the engine idle speed while maintaining the motion of the vehicle with the brakes.

 NOTE: There are steps that you can take to slow down an impending overheat condition: